 I wish to thank all the Afro-Baloch and Baloch people in these villages for accepting and hosting me, in particular the families of Mr. Abdol Naser Pasand, Mohammad Salim Pasand, Mohammad Samadi, Mostafa Tarbar and Idok Meskotiyan.

 In the current version of the collection, the corpus consists of approximately one hour of recorded natural songs for mothers-to-be and mothers who have recently given birth, as well as a few lullabies (in video).

 Acknowledgement and citation

-Users of any part of this collection should acknowledge Maryam Nourzaei as the main investigator, and Mohammad Naser Pasand as a core member of the research team.
+Users of any part of this collection should acknowledge Maryam Nourzaei as the main investigator, and Abdol Naser Pasand as a core member of the research team.
 The main singers who have shared their songs should also be acknowledged by name.
 The relevant information is available in the metadata.

 To refer to any data from the collection, please cite as follows: